Borat Subsequent Moviefilm: Filming

 The following month, he was spotted in Los Angeles dressed as Borat and filming, leading to speculation from the public that Baron Cohen's next project was a Borat sequel.
-On two days of filming Baron Cohen was required to wear a bulletproof vest due to the possible threats of the scene.
+During two days of filming, Baron Cohen was required to wear a bulletproof vest due to the possible threats of the scene.

 In early September 2020, rumors began to circulate claiming that the film was completely shot, assembled, and screened for film industry executives; the title was originally leaked as Borat 2: Great Success and then Borat: Gift of Pornographic Monkey to Vice Premiere Mikhael Pence to Make Benefit Recently Diminished Nation of Kazakhstan, where the latter was used as one of the title cards.
 On September 20, a prank involving Bakalova infiltrating the White House and being interviewed by Chanel Rion of One America News Network was filmed but cut from the final release.
-The village sequences set in Kazakhstan were shot in Romania but not the same village as the previous film after negative feedback from the villagers.
+The village sequences set in Kazakhstan were shot in Romania (specifically the commune of Valea Albeștiului in Albești, Mureș County), but not the same village as the previous film after negative feedback from the villagers.
 Romanian actors were hired for a few parts.

 The film was shot on 72 different cameras, including both high-end cinema cameras and smartphones.
 The production utilized simple codecs to mimic the look of the original movie.
 The Arri Amira and Alexa Mini were the A, B, and C cameras, accompanied by lesser cameras for hidden, robotic, and low profile applications, including iPhones.
+Titmouse, Inc. produced animation services.